Skip to main content

 └── productComment

-Edit your package.json file in the root directory of your EverShop project and add the following lines:
+Edit the package.json file in the root directory of your EverShop project and add the following configuration:

 package.json